bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1200_intro.md

 # Advanced Object Oriented programming
-Welcome back!
-Are you ready to learn?
-I'm ready and pumped.
-Although I expect you guys to have a basic understanding of Object Oriented Programming, I just wanted to make sure we are on the same page.
-So that when we build apps in Part 2 and Part 3 of this course, you already know what I'm talking about.
-For those who feel confident with OOP but you don't know when to use it, you've come to the right place as well.
+Welcome back.
+You must be ready to learn because I'm ready and pumped.
+Although I expect you to have a basic understanding of Object Oriented Programming, I just wanted to make sure we are on the same page.
+So that when we build apps in Part 2 and Part 3, you know what I'm talking about.
+For those who feel confident with OOP, but you want to maximize its potential, you've come to the right place.

-Welcome to the very first lesson of this chapter, advanced Object Oriented Programming.
-So far, you should definitely what it means to initialize an object using `Struct` and `Class`.
-In fact, we've been doing it for awhile.
-You should know also definitely know what it means to have properties and methods within an object.

-Remember guys, OOP is at the heart of the iOS ecosystem.
+Remember, OOP is at the heart of the iOS ecosystem.
 You can't go against it.
-I can't make apps without using OOP because that's what Apple engineers have designed this platform to be.
-For instance, UIViewController contains numerous properties and methods and super classes associated with it.
+It's like death, shadow, and tax.
+You can't make apps without using OOP because that's what Apple engineers have designed this platform to be.
+For instance, `UIViewController` contains numerous properties and methods and super classes associated with it.

-I think it was enough of talking.
-Let's keep learning, you will be surprised how much you will improve just after going through this chapter with me.
+You will be surprised the power of Object Oriented Programming that allows you to write modular and dry code just after going through this chapter with me.
+Let's get started.

 <br>[1201 Convenience Init](/1000/1200/1201_convenience_init.md)